yuenalaw/languageappreport/main.typ

 == Flutter

 The decision to create a mobile app over a web application was chosen because of its accessibility.
 Although the backend will be hosted online (on a virtual machine supplied by the University), certain data will be cached locally on the mobile device itself.
 Whereas, a website requires constant WiFi connection and inhibits practicing a language on the go.

-Due to the portable nature of mobile phones, students can draw better connections; with the case of learning the word 'coffee' in a coffee shop, having a mobile app readily available at any location is very beneficial, helping to provide a deeper and more authentic learning experience @MALL.
+Adding on to the advantages of mobile apps explored in the context survey, mobile phones can help students draw better connections between vocabulary due to their portable nature.
+With the case of learning the word 'coffee' in a coffee shop, having a mobile app readily available at any location is very beneficial, helping to provide a deeper and more authentic learning experience @MALL.

 In another case, Lu and her colleagues (2014) designed a mobile app @TAT presenting Chinese characters along with pinyin (chinese pronunciation) and illustrations on the stroke order in writing Chinese characters.
 Additionally, games such as 'Pinyin Match' and 'Hearing and Match' were implemented, with gamification elements such as levelling up and competition.
 The final results showed that students positively engaged with the mobile app to practice and learn Chinese characters.
 Teachers also reported that the mobile app accommodated a variety of students' learning abilities.